AriFordsham/GHCWiki/data-parallel/closure-conversion.md

 **TODO** Describe the treatment of higher-order functions and closure conversion here.
 The relevant paper is [ http://www.cse.unsw.edu.au/\~chak/papers/LCK06.html](http://www.cse.unsw.edu.au/~chak/papers/LCK06.html).
 The approach is described in more detail in [ http://opus.kobv.de/tuberlin/volltexte/2006/1286/](http://opus.kobv.de/tuberlin/volltexte/2006/1286/).

+### Plan

+Implement in following order:

+1. Call a single closure-converted module from non-converted code
+1. Import cc'd modules in other cc'd modules
+1. CC data types
+1. Use non-cc'd modules in cc'd modules

 ### Closure-converted types as indexed-types